ersc-docs/ersc-docs.github.io/pages/faq.md

 > 5. Make sure everyone has set the same password in the seamlesscoopsettings.ini.
 You must save the file and restart the game entirely for the new password to be registered.
 > 6. Everyone must be connected to Steam's Friends network.
 > 7. If you have installed Riot's Vanguard installed try turning it off.
 If you have any other games anti cheat that is known to be intrusive turn them off as well.
 > 8. Verify game files in steam.
-It should verify rougly 450-600 files else try again.
 > <b><u>NOTE:</u></b> During Steam maintenance, connectivity will go offline.
 This usually doesn't last more than a few minutes.
 > 8. Do not block any players  on Steam in your group.
 > 9. If all the above checks out, test out your connection in vanilla Elden Ring.
 If that works, Seamless Coop has been blocked by your firewall or antivirus.